berkenbrack/MB-340-Dynamics-365-Commerce-Functional-Consultant/Instructions/Labs/M10A Introducing Dynamics 365 Fraud Protection GD.md

 -   At which points in the sales order lifecycle can the company improve?

 ### Exercise 2: What criteria that can the company use to flag orders as suspicious?
-At which points in the lifecyle of transactions can the company flag orders?
+At which points in the lifecycle of transactions can the company flag orders?

 -   At what point can fraud be evaluated?